andreasmrg-droid/Automotive-Empire/Supporting Files/GDDv6.7.md

 - The parts JSON must include the base Unit cost and this must be connected with the logistcs center and sponsors offers.
 The CnC must also be connected to the JSON
 - For every addition, we must check if it is an event that must be classified and news or notification and also if it leads to tdl entry or needs a building button
 - For every addition, we must check if it needs to be added in the save/load file
+- We must recosnider the designers approach, I am start thinking that haveing so many designers it is probably overwhelming, maybe an approach of 1 designer per principle plus one needed per special projects and 1 for the commercial cars
 ---

 *End of GDD v6.0.
 Companion files: `Brainstorm_Threads.md` (vision/strategy),